yangli53/happy_meals/README.md

 - I checked the top words in each topic and the recipe titles with high probabilities in each topic and assigned a human readable name to each topic.
 As a result, I created a dataframe holding all recipes with their probability distribution across all topics (saved as `recipe_lda.csv`).

-- I built a content-based recommender system using cosine similarity and added filters for calorie, nutrition and cook time (saved as `Recommender.ipyng`).
+- I built a content-based recommender system using cosine similarity and added filters for calorie, nutrition and cook time (saved as `Recommender.ipynb`).

 - I created another dataframe holding all recipess with calorie, nutrition and cook time (saved as `recipe_nutrient.csv`).